 Derived from this solution, one can add decorations to let-bindings to indicate that some type arguments are left implicit.

-Then, every occurrence of such a variable automatically adds type applications holes at the corresponding positions and type parameters will be inferred using second-order unification.
+Then, every occurrence of such a variable automatically adds type applications holes for type parameters at the corresponding positions so that will be inferred using second-order unification, while other type applications remain explicit.